Sale on Sale: Up to 40% off + Extra 10% off sale items. Code: EXTRA10

 Scalp Moisturizing Products

 Dry, itchy, and flaky skin is a major no-no when it comes to your face, but what about your scalp?
 While we often obsess over the latest beauty trends and can’t sing enough praises for our ride-or-die skincare products, some of us may be guilty of neglecting our scalp.
 And when you think about the fact that a dry and damaged scalp can lead to a host of issues for your crowning glory, it only makes sense to give it the same TLC you pamper your face with.
-So, if you’re wondering how to moisturize scalp, you’ve come to the right place.
+So, if you’re wondering how to moisturize the scalp, you’ve come to the right place.
 Below, we list down our top expert tips for a healthier, hydrated, and well-moisturized scalp.

 Meet the Expert